-This depends on culture or personal preference.
-Some people consider it an oversight if you do not.
+This depends on the culture or the personal preferences of the individual.
+Some people dislike being touched or even shake hands.
+Others consider it an oversight if you do not.

 Affirm them in their absence.

 This is really effective in relationships.
 "You know, Bill, I noticed Freddy did a really good job on the chairs.
 He seems a person we can rely on."
 You can be sure Henry will eventually hear about what you said.